Mimana Iyar Chronicle: Plot

 A down on his luck mercenary, Crais Sewell, is hired as a bodyguard by a mysterious young girl named Sophie Rothorn.
 She hired him specifically and she wishes to use him as protection as she travels the world collecting seven gems.
-As they go along on their quest the soon discover someone else wants to get his hands on the gems, Heidar with the help of his henchman Feide.
-They are also joined by Melrose(Mel), a sorceress, who wants to dissect Crais to discover the source of the strange magical aura the emanates from him.
+As they go along on their quest they soon discover that someone else wants to get his hands on the gems as well: Heidar, with the help of his henchman Feide.
+Crais and Sophie are also joined by Melrose (Mel), a sorceress, who wants to dissect Crais to discover the source of the strange magical aura the emanates from him.
 Not long after they are joined by a warrior, Tinon, who after Crais sees naked, claims she "will follow him until he marries her."
-Later under bad circumstances, they are joined by Crais' cousin Patty, who is an expert and collector of magical artifacts and healing methods.
+Later, under bad circumstances, they are joined by Crais' cousin, Patty, who is an expert and collector of magical artifacts and healing methods.
 They embark on a dangerous journey filled with monsters and magic.